molily/molily.de/_posts/2020-11-21-testing-angular.md

 On the other hand, abstractions like helper functions make tests more complex and therefore harder to understand.
 A developer reading the specs needs to get familiar with the testing helpers first.
 After all, tests should be more readable than the implementation code.

+<aside class="margin-note">Duplication vs. abstraction</aside>

 There is a controversial debate in software development regarding “do not repeat yourself” and the value of abstractions.
 As Sandi Metz [famously stated](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction), “duplication is far cheaper than the wrong abstraction”.

 This is especially true when writing specs.
 You should try to eliminate duplication and boilerplate code with `beforeEach`/`beforeAll`, simple helper functions and even testing libraries.
 But do not try to apply your optimization habits and skills to test code.

 A test is supposed to reproduce all relevant logical cases.
 Finding an proper abstraction for all these diverse, sometimes mutually exclusive cases is often futile.

+<aside class="margin-note">Carefully reduce repetition</aside>

 Your mileage may vary on this question.
 For completeness, let us discuss how we could reduce the repetition in the `countChange` Output specs.